Wednesday, August 31, 2016

 A 10am “tour” of St Peters Cathedral meant an early start and a crowded train but by now we felt like locals.
 We took the Metro through to Ottaviano San Petro and walked the length of Via Ottaviano to our meeting place under the columned arcade of Bernini’s famous Piazza San Petro (1667).
 The space is vast and even at that hour of the morning, tourist numbers were increasing and temperatures rising.
 The obelisk in the centre was brought to Rome by Caligula and used for a time by Nero in his circus as a turning post for chariot races.
 Why ever not?
 Priceless antiquities with benefits.

 We met our guide, skipped the line (entrance to St Peters is free but numbers are controlled, so the ever present queue cannot be avoided) and fronted for an audio guide.
 Let me tell you, the Vatican has gone modern.
 We downloaded an app on our phones using free Vatican wifi and were given an earpiece.
 All this sounds awfully cosy and convenient, however the app was not user-friendly (far too complex for us low tech over 60’s) and there was way too much information.
-GS even got bored listening to the Cardinal’s introduction!
+GS didn't make it passed the Cardinal’s introduction!
 Then the earpiece threw a wobbly.
-By this time our guide had mysteriously disappeared and we realised exactly what we had paid for (& what profits the Vatican is reaping daily from the masses).

 Still, we were inside and so out with the trusty guide books and off on a tour of our own making, wandering for 1 ½ hours through this cavernous space; highlights were Michelangelo’s Pieta (now behind glass after being attacked by some crazy person), Bernini’s elegant dome and writhing High Alter Canopy and a spot on the floor where Charlemagne was crowned by the Pope.
 One can only begin to imagine the pomp and ceremony of such State occasions.